Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 A script like typography for the logo was chosen to give the feel of a personal touch that the client seeks to protray.
 The typography for the rest of the site is clean and sans-serif to contribute to a relaxing experience.

-## Functionality and Technologies Used

-### Functionality & Features
+### Features
-This is a multipage website built using a Bootstrap framework to deliver a solid responsive layout.
+-This is a multipage website built using a Bootstrap framework to deliver a solid responsive layout.
 Please note that no template was used to create this site.
-There is a clean navigation bar which collapses to a hamburger menu when viewing on mobile along with numberous other logical links through out the site.
+-There is a clean navigation bar which collapses to a hamburger menu when viewing on mobile along with numberous other logical links through out the site.

-The homepage presents the users with a CSS reveal when they open the page on desktop.
+-The homepage presents the users with a CSS reveal when they open the page on desktop.
 This is placed on top of an image of a paradise setting to transport and entice the user to a faraway place.
 It was decided to hide this feature on mobile as using it would have made the homepage cluttered and difficult to view.
+- The About page features an insight into the business owners story and also some testimonials to provide users with comfort and reassurance.
+- The Offers page gives the user a taste of packages on offer with enticing images, a list of package details and of course links to contact the business owner easily

-The main purpose of this site is to enable the user to easily contact the business owner after being attracted to her services.
+-The main purpose of this site is to enable the user to easily contact the business owner after being attracted to her services.
 There are therefore many links to a detailed contact form on the site.
-This form is disabled for the purposes of the project brief specifies that javascript not be used.
+This form is disabled for the purposes of the project brief specifies that JavaScript not be used.
+- The Contact page contains a simple form along with alternative contact options and a google map to illustrate where the business owner is located.

 ### Future Development
 In the future I intend to develop this site further for my client before going live.
 The following features will be implemented: